 How I Work

-I work with people to help them address issues that are preventing them from living their life in the way they want and explore ways of appropriately, realistically and effectively addressing these issues.
+I work with people to help them address issues that are preventing them from living their life in the way they want and to explore ways of appropriately, realistically and effectively addressing these issues.

 I am an eclectic counsellor/psychotherapist which means I will use different elements of therapeutic approaches, namely Person Centred Counselling, Cognitive Behavioural Therapy (CBT) and Solution-Focused Brief Therapy.
 I will tailor my approach specifically for you.